Best Christmas Light Displays and Home Holiday Decorations around Los Angeles

 Also known to locals as "The Hole," Torrance's Sleepy Hollow neighborhood has been sending up flares for Santa for more than 40 years, and there's no question he's seen them—as have a whole lot of other admirers.
 Fans pour through nightly from Thanksgiving weekend until Christmas, and the best way to enjoy the vibe is to park outside the neighborhood and walk through.
-Kidpreneurs in other neighborhoods have their lemonade stands; the ones around here set up hot chocolate and candy cane stands on every block ($1 is the usual price point).
-Residents (some dressed as Santa) sit around their fire rings and wave at the holiday lights admirers, the most dedicated of whom could easily spend a couple of hours wandering the whole display.
+We're guessing the hot chocolate and candy cane stands may not be erected this year, but no doubt many residents (some dressed as Santa) will still sit around their fire rings and wave at the holiday lights admirers.
 A limited number of cars are allowed through, but it's slow going; one can only hope that no one is waiting for a pizza delivery guy.

 Parking options are best on either Pacific Coast Highway or Prospect.
 Robert Road is just north of Calle Mayor off PCH.

 New in 2020!